AdrianJelenici5/Munch-CMPT362/README.md

 -   Location updates may drain battery faster in background
 -   Restaurant images may load slowly on slower connections
--   Group voting requires all members to be online
+-   Limited offline functionality for now
--   Limited offline functionality
+-   Restaurant might not show due to the daily request limits

 Future Improvements 🚀
 ----------------------